los-cocos/cocos-testcmp/readme.rst

 ----

 - Each do_test run will start by checking out the specified pyglet and cocos commits, so if you edit and don't commit you will lose the changes.
 Safest is to do changes in a WD outside work/, push from there, pull from work/cocos (and remember to adjust cocos version in conf.py)

+- Try to test with AMD or Nvidia GPUs, integrated Intel ones can give tracebacks due to not supporting this or that OpenGL function.

+- Remember to check the 'tracebacks' line in the summary, the comparison section will only compare scripts runs with no tracebacks and with all expected snapshots taken.